 Gardeners and homesteaders find cold frame gardens useful for a few reasons.
 They help insulate plants and protect them from the colder conditions in late autumn and early winter.

-This allows gardeners to harvest fresh vegetables and greens from their garden into December.
-Even with two feet of snow on the ground, you will still get harvestable plants in your cold frame.
+This lets gardeners harvest fresh vegetables and greens from their garden into December.
+Even with two feet of snow on the ground, you'll still get harvestable plants in your cold frame.

 Where to Find Materials For Your DIY Cold Frame Garden

-Although you can buy a pre-made kit to build a cold frame garden, why not use the old materials you have available?
+Although you can buy a pre-made kit to build a cold-frame garden, why not use the materials you already have?

 A DIY cold frame gives you a creative way to repurpose old windows, shower doors, or other thick transparent materials.

-Old scraps of wood will work great to build the frame.
+Old scraps of wood will work well for building the frame.
 Add a couple of hinges on the transparent lid, and you have a rudimentary cold frame garden.

 Get creative with the materials, and insulate the box as tightly as possible.
 Use hay or straw bales to set up protective barriers around the garden, but be careful not to block out the sunlight.